-The reasons parents choose home schooling are as diverse as the families involved, the big four being:
+The reasons parents choose home schooling are as diverse as the families involved, the big five being:

-Other reasons include: Disappointment with public system; greater freedom; more rewarding; safer environment; escape bullying; enhances family closeness.
+Other reasons include: Disappointment with public system; greater freedom; more rewarding; safer environment; enhances family closeness.
 And the list goes on.

 Supporter's say that if results vindicate method, then the fruits of this system lend it weight as a legitimate means of education.